Skip to Main Content

 MLA Style

 Whether you choose to quote, summarize, or paraphrase sources you use in your research paper, you must cite each one.
-For rules and examples in MLA 8th ed. style, look here:
+For guidelines and examples, look here:

 Turabian Style